elaini-geffa/FitForHire/README.md

 ## Features

 - **AI Resume Feedback**
-  Upload your resume and job description to get detailed, AI-generated suggestions to better tailor your resume for each job.
+  Upload your resume and job description in a pdf to get detailed, AI-generated suggestions to better tailor your resume for each job.

 - **Keyword Extraction & Matching**
   Uses spaCy NLP to extract keywords and skills from job descriptions and compare them against your resume content.